boschresearch/shellmock/docs/usage.md

 1. the `name` of the mock you wish you define expectations for, and
-2. the mock's `exit_code` for invocations matching the expectations configured with this call or the literal string `forward`.
+2. the mock's `exit_code` for invocations matching the expectations configured with this call or the literal string `forward` optionally followed by the name of a function that may modify the forwarded arguments.
    See [below](#forwarding-calls) for details on forwarding calls.

 Next, you may optionally specify the name of a `bash` function that the mock